fishjam-dev/membrane_rtc_engine/guides/custom_endpoints.md

 * specify input and/or output pads
 * implement some callbacks.

-Pads depend on what our bin is intended to do.
+Pads definition depends on what our bin is intended to do.
 For example, if our endpoint does not publish any tracks but only subscribes for tracks from other endpoints it can specify only input pads.
 Pads should be in the following form